SonyCSLParis/vqcpc-bach/docs/index.md

 More examples can be downloaded here [clusters.zip](exemples/clusters/clusters.zip).

 In our article, we explored three different self-supervised training objectives:
-*VQCPC* with random negative sampling,
+*VQ-CPC* with random negative sampling,
-*VQCPC* with same sequence negative sampling, and Distilled *VQ-VAE*.
+*VQ-CPC* with same sequence negative sampling, and Distilled *VQ-VAE*.
 Each of them led to a different type of clustering which we display below: